fasttime/JScrewIt/api-doc/interfaces/FeatureConstructor.md

 **`Remarks`**

-Available in Internet Explorer, Safari 9+, Android Browser, and Node.js before 10.
+Available in Internet Explorer, Safari 9+ before 17.4, Android Browser, and Node.js before 10.

 #### Inherited from